 This proves to be a great aid when attempting any question.
 If you are not certain as it can be later considered in the second round.
 If you know the direction into which you have to direct your thinking, it will be helpful.

-Each one has a different strategy to attempt the exam, where you plan out things such as the number of attempts you have to get done, the target of how many you would be skipping to ensure a good score.
+Everyone has a different strategy for their exam, where you plan out things such as the number of attempts you have to get done, the target of how many you would be skipping to ensure a good score.